The Art of Hidden Storage

 Release Mechanism Options

 Several mechanisms work well for hidden panel release.
-Magnetic touch latches are my preferred solution – they’re reliable, silent, and leave no visible hardware.
+Magnetic touch latches are my go-to solution — they’re reliable, silent, and leave absolutely no visible hardware.
 Install the latch body inside the cabinet structure with the strike plate on the access panel.
 A firm press in the correct location overcomes the magnetic resistance and allows the panel to swing open.

 Primary Storage Construction